-Statement of accounting policies (continued) for the year ended 31 December 2013
+Statement of accounting policies (continued)

 Financial assets

 The Company classifies its financial assets as designated at fair value through the profit and loss account on initial recognition at cost, being fair value consideration paid.
 The basis of this designation is that the financial assets and liabilities are managed and evaluated together on a fair value basis.
 This designation eliminates or significantly reduces a measurement inconsistency that would otherwise arise if these financial liabilities were not measured at fair value since the assets held to back the investment contract liabilities are also measured at fair value.